England vs India, first ODI: Virat Kohli misses out as Rohit Sharma & Co return to 50-over cricket

 Full squad for 3 ODIs: Rohit Sharma (Captain), Shikhar Dhawan, Ishan Kishan, Virat Kohli, Suryakumar Yadav, Shreyas Iyer, Rishabh Pant (wk), Hardik Pandya, Ravindra Jadeja, Shardul Thakur, Yuzvendra Chahal, Axar Patel, J Bumrah, Prasidh Krishna, Mohammed Shami, Mohammed Siraj, Arshdeep Singh

+England’s playing XI for first ODI: Jason Roy, Jonny Bairstow, Joe Root, Ben Stokes, Jos Buttler (c/Wk), Liam Livingstone, Moeen Ali, Craig Overton, David Willey, Brydon Carse, Reece Topley.

-England’s full squad for 3 ODIs: Jos Buttler (captain), Moeen Ali, Jonathan Bairstow, Harry Brook, Brydon Carse, Sam Curran, Liam Livingstone, Craig Overton, Matthew Parkinson, Joe Root, Jason Roy, Phil Salt, Ben Stokes, Reece Topley, David Willey
+Full squad for 3 ODIs: Jos Buttler (captain), Moeen Ali, Jonathan Bairstow, Harry Brook, Brydon Carse, Sam Curran, Liam Livingstone, Craig Overton, Matthew Parkinson, Joe Root, Jason Roy, Phil Salt, Ben Stokes, Reece Topley, David Willey

+With Iyer slated to bat at No 3, there will also be focus on how he handles the short-ball strategy that is likely to come his way from the English bowlers.
+India will hope Suryakumar can carry on his form from the last T20I when he played a blinder in a run-chase, albeit in a losing cause.

+India opted to go with a three-pronged pace attack, two spinners, and Hardik Pandya’s seam-up bowling option.

 |Day